The feedback reflection activity is the place where learners can see, and reflect on the feedback they received from others throughout the course.

 Rename the reflection activity and make sure it's connected to the right peer or instructor review activity.

 Done!
-Your students can now reflect on the feedback they received.
+Your learners can now reflect on the feedback they received.

 🆘 Trouble shooting

-I'm getting a message that says "Students are currently not able to access feedback from this activity".
+I'm getting a message that says "Learners are currently not able to access feedback from this activity".
 What should I do?

 If you have a review activity in your course that is not connected to a reflection activity, we will show you a pop up letting you know about this.

 Don't worry!
 You can connect a reflection activity to a review activity at any time.
-No matter if students already received feedback or not.
+No matter if learners already received feedback or not.

 💡 User tip

-Do you want the reflection activity to open after students completed their peer review activity, or do you want to show students their received feedback all at the same time?
+Do you want the reflection activity to open after learners completed their peer review activity, or do you want to show learners their received feedback all at the same time?
 You can specify when the feedback should be visible - with open dates and deadline or based on completion of other activities, with the help of prerequisites.